 The visionary Trojan designed many Southern California landmarks and left an indelible mark on the region’s landscape.

 Douglas Fuller provides an in-depth longitudinal study of China's information technology industry and policy over the last 15 years.

-Aynne Kokas, from the University of Virginia, offers an in-depth look at China’s growing role in the global media industries and how it is shaping Hollywood in the twenty-first century.
+Aynne Kokas's new book offers an in-depth look at China’s growing role in the global media industries and how it is shaping Hollywood in the twenty-first century.